Last Updated: September 26, 2022

 Some agreements require a developer group to conduct particular types of studies relevant to the supposed project impacts.
 Others require the developer to set up a neighborhood improvement fund or provide interest-free loans to nonprofit housing developers outside of but near the project area.
 The developer might agree to contribute money to a local school, arts program, or youth program, or to a community development corporation.

 Some of the CBAs we've seen address construction materials, height, and other details that often are the subject of municipal development agreements.
-Our advice is that these details can be appropriate, particularly if the municipality does not have much legal authority to impose such restrictions, but all parties should exercise caution to prevent conflicting provisions in the community benefits agreements and the developer agreements that spell out the city's conditions of approval.
+Our advice is that these details can be appropriate, particularly if the municipality does not have much legal authority to impose such restrictions, but that all parties should exercise caution to prevent conflicting provisions in the community benefits agreements and the developer agreements that spell out the city's conditions of approval.

 Often the agreement will call for the developer to provide transparency about its performance on the action items in the contract.